LonleyBuzzyBee/Super-Galactic-Age-Calculator/src/README.md

 - the program takes the input and stores it in ageinput object as properties

-- the class ageinput object ten gets put into the first sort funtion within the prototype
+- the class user object then gets put into the first sort funtion within the prototype

 - the sort function determines which planetary age they selected then passes them into the next function